 10 Tips to Develop Early Language in Children

-And it wouldn't have happened as soon, if I hadn't expected him to use his words.
+And it wouldn't have happened as quickly, if I hadn't expected him to use language to have his needs met.

 So what did we do to produce capable early communicators?